Simplify: (1/x^7)(y^7) × Fourth Root of x^8

 1x7y7x84=1x7y7x84=1x7y7x2 \frac{1}{x^7}\cdot y^7\cdot\sqrt[4]{x^8}=\frac{1}{x^7}\cdot y^7\cdot x^{\frac{8}{4}}=\frac{1}{x^7}\cdot y^7\cdot x^2

-When in the first stage we applied the above law for the third term in the product, we did this carefully while paying attention to what goes in the numerator of the fraction in the exponent?
-And what goes in the denominator of the fraction in the exponent?
-In the following stages, we simplified the expression we got,
+When in the first stage we applied the above law to the third term in the product.
+We did this carefully whilst paying attention to what goes into the numerator of the fraction in the exponent.
+Let's ask ourselves what goes into the denominator of the fraction in the exponent?
+In the following stages, we simplified the expression that we obtained.

-Next, we'll recall the exponent law for negative exponents but in the opposite direction:
+Next, we'll recall the exponent law for negative exponents in the opposite direction:

 1an=an \frac{1}{a^n} =a^{-n}

-And we'll apply this exponent law for the first term in the product in the expression we got in the last stage:
+We'll apply this exponent law to the first term in the product in the expression that we obtained in the last stage:

 1x7y7x2=x7y7x2=y7x7x2 \frac{1}{x^7}\cdot y^7\cdot x^2=x^{-7}\cdot y^7\cdot x^2=y^7\cdot x^{-7}\cdot x^2

-When in the first stage we applied the above exponent law for the first term in the product and in the next stage we arranged the expression we got using the commutative property of multiplication, so terms with identical bases would be adjacent to each other,
+When in the first stage we applied the above exponent law to the first term in the product and in the next stage we arranged the expression that we obtained by using the commutative property of multiplication.
+Hence terms with identical bases are adjacent to each other.

 Next, we'll recall the exponent law for multiplying terms with identical bases: